malighters/dco_lab2/README.md

 ## Tipps and tricks

-- `System.nanoTime()` return the current timestamp in nanoseconds since Epoch as a `Long` value.
-A nanosecond is a 1/1,000,000,000 of a second.
+- `System.nanoTime()` return the current timestamp in nanoseconds since Epoch as a `Long` value (a nanosecond is a 1/1,000,000,000 of a second)
 - Right before you start your test, deliberately start the garbage collector with `System.gc`

 ## Useful resources